Q: How do I get to the club and where should I park?

 Q: What’s the difference between official and unofficial US Chess ratings?

 A: US Chess currently publishes “official” ratings once a month.
 A players rating on the third Wednesday in the month, if it’s based on at least four lifetime games, will be their official (or published) rating for events starting the following month.
 A rating based on less than four lifetime games remains unofficial.
 Using the official ratings allows one to know farther in advance what sections and prizes they will be eligible for at an upcoming tournament.
 However, using the latest “unofficial” (or “live”) ratings (which must be announced in advance) can put players in more appropriate sections, have them be eligible for more appropriate prizes, and lead to better pairings.
-Currently, the PCC generally uses the official ratings for all its tournaments except the Sunday Quads which generally uses the “live” ratings.
+Currently, the PCC generally uses the official ratings for all its tournaments.

 Q: How do the pairings at tournaments work?

 A: The two most common methods of pairing chess tournaments are the Swiss and round robin.
 All PCC tournaments are currently paired in Swiss, double Swiss, or round robin format.
-There are different methods to the Swiss system that sometimes produce slightly different pairings (for example, US Chess and FIDE Swiss pairing rules) but for a good overview of how the Swiss system works, click here.
+There are different methods to the Swiss system that sometimes produce slightly different pairings (for example, US Chess and FIDE Swiss pairing rules).
 In a round robin, everyone in a section plays each other.
 A four player round robin is known as a quad.
 In a round robin, players are seeded randomly (“by lot”) with the exception that under US Chess rules, it’s preferred to seed quads by rating.
 Under US Chess rules the order of pairings and colors in each matchup are determined by the Crenshaw tables and under FIDE rules they are determined by the Berger tables.
 In a double Swiss or double round robin, you play each opponent twice, once as White and once as Black.
 In double round robin blitz tournaments, the rematches are almost always played immediately.
 In double round robin regular rated tournaments, you usually play everyone once before playing the rematches.

-Q: Why is Oregon Chess Federation (OCF) membership required for Oregon residents, and only Oregon residents, to play in the two and three day annual PCC tournaments?
+Q: Why is Oregon Chess Federation (OCF) membership required for Oregon residents, and only Oregon residents, to play in most of the two and three day annual PCC tournaments?

-A: The reasons it’s required for Oregon residents is because it allows the tournaments to be qualifiers for the Challengers section of the Oregon Closed (see the links section below) and it helps support the OCF financially.
-The reason membership in the OCF or the players home state isn’t required from players outside of Oregon is because these players aren’t eligible to play in the Oregon Closed.
+A: The reasons it’s required for Oregon residents is because it allows the tournaments to be qualifiers for the Challengers section of the Oregon Closed.
+The reason state membership isn’t required from players outside of Oregon is because these players aren’t eligible to play in the Oregon Closed.

 Q: How can I check to see if I am a current member of the OCF?